John Kiley (baseball)

-John Frederick Kiley (July 1, 1859 – December 18, 1940) was a Major League Baseball outfielder and pitcher, born in Dedham, Massachusetts, who played parts of two seasons in the majors.
+John Frederick Kiley (July 1, 1859 – December 18, 1940) was an American Major League Baseball outfielder and pitcher, born in Dedham, Massachusetts, who played parts of two seasons in the majors.
 In 1884, he played 14 games in the outfield for the Washington Nationals of the American Association.
 He did not appear again in the majors until 1891, when he started one game on May 7 for the Boston Beaneaters, which he lost.
 He died in Norwood, Massachusetts.